 Personal protection is important when dealing with hazardous materials.
 Without HAZMAT suits, you cannot be protected from chemicals, biological agents, radioactive materials, and the like.

-But all HAZMAT suits are not created equal—their protective levels differ and are matched to the threat and what is happening.
+But not all HAZMAT suits are created equal.
+Their protective levels differ and are matched to the threat and the situation.

 This article discusses HAZMAT suits, their levels, appearance, and uses.
 According to the NIOSH (National Institute for Occupational Safety and Health) website, while this information may be basic to some, you need to know that three levels of protection are available for those who work or play with industrial hazards.